- Polar Pioneer

 If you wish to take this option, please advise us when you make your booking as numbers are limited.
 Please note, some sea kayaking experience is necessary.

 Flight from Punta Arenas or Santiago to Stanley (no reduced fare for starting in Punta Arenas); transfer from Stanley airport to ship, including tour of Stanley; transfer from ship to Puerto Williams airport, including Puerto Williams tour; flight from Puerto Williams to Punta Arenas; cabin accommodation on the ship; all meals, snacks, tea and coffee onboard; shore excursions and Zodiac rides; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); daily cabin service; access to onboard medical doctor and basic medical services; voyage journal (one per booking); port taxes and charges; entry fees to historic landings sites.
+Subject to change without notice.

 Airfare except flight from Punta Arenas or Santiago to Stanley and flight from Puerto Williams to Punta Arenas; accommodation, meals and transfers before or after the cruise not mentioned in the itinerary; visa, passport, and vaccination charges; airport arrival or departure taxes; fuel surcharge may apply; optional sea kayaking; optional excursions not included in the itinerary; items of a personal nature including but not limited to alcoholic beverages and soft drinks, laundry services, personal clothing, medical expenses, gratuities, and phone charges; internet charges; travel insurance or emergency evacuation charges.